Graduation

 Do not fax or drop off the paper application to us.
 We will only accept scanned applications attached to your email.

 Deadline: Tuition Rebate Application forms are due by 5:00 pm (CST) the business day before the official date of graduation.
-For Fall 2025 graduates, the deadline is December 19, 2025 at 11:59 pm.
+For Spring 2026 graduates, the deadline is May 8, 2026 at 11:59 pm.

 B-On-Time Loan Forgiveness Program